-A spend management system must integrate seamlessly with an organisation’s financial, ERP and other supply chain systems in order to provide true spend control.
+A spend management system must integrate seamlessly with an organization’s financial, ERP and other supply chain systems in order to provide true spend control.
 It must also be able to integrate with procurement processes that may be outside its scope or already in place.
-Recognising this, Proactis has been designed to be “agnostic” to other systems.
-As such, it is built with clear integration points that utilise industry standards and tools to make integration into your system environment easy to implement and manage.
+Recognizing this, Proactis has been designed to be “agnostic” to other systems.
+As such, it is built with clear integration points that utilize industry standards and tools to make integration into your system environment easy to implement and manage.

-Best-in-Class software demands specialisation in the data held for specific business entities (e.g. supplier records).
-Proactis uses standard Microsoft tools to keep any such entities synchronised across systems at all times.
+Best-in-Class software demands specialization in the data held for specific business entities (e.g. supplier records).
+Proactis uses standard Microsoft tools to keep any such entities synchronized across systems at all times.
 The tools employed depend upon the frequency and method of update and, to some extent, the capabilities of the source or target application.
-Both scheduled or immediate updates, targeted or sourced normalisation are available.
+Both scheduled or immediate updates, targeted or sourced normalization are available.

 Standards and tools

 Proactis software is built upon Microsoft technology and all integration tools are industry-standard.
 The integration methodology delivers forward compatibility and leaves you in control of the approach you take to adopting new product features as your applications are upgraded.